Kegworth

 Kegworth (/ˈkɛɡwərθ/) is a large village and civil parish in the North West Leicestershire district of Leicestershire, in the East Midlands region, England.

-It forms part of the border with Nottinghamshire and is situated 6 miles north of Loughborough, 12 miles southwest of Nottingham, 12.5 miles southeast of Derby and 17 miles north of Leicester.
+The village is situated between the M1 motorway to the west and the River Soar to the east – the latter also marking county boundary with Nottinghamshire.
+It is 6 miles north of Loughborough, 12 miles southwest of Nottingham, 12.5 miles southeast of Derby, and 17 miles north of Leicester.
 The population of Kegworth as of the 2011 census was 3,601.